Bury Art Museum and Sculpture Centre

 The Sculpture Centre offers exhibitions featuring some of the most prominent sculptors in contemporary art.

-For the latest information on exhibitions in the Art Museum and Sculpture Centre please see visitbury - museums and galleries.
+For the latest information on exhibitions please see our external Bury Art Museum and Sculpture Centre site.

 Satellite and mini exhibitions